hydramod/hangman-project-3/README.md

 ## Game Testing

-- Test requirements
+Test requirements
-The following modules are required to run this code:
+The following modules are required to run the test code:

 - unittest
 - io
 - nltk
 - nltk.corpus
 - unittest.mock

-Note: The words corpus from the nltk library also needs to be downloaded before running the code.
+- The words corpus from the nltk library also needs to be downloaded before running the code.

 Run the following command to start the tests:
 ```